rbouadjenek/deakin-ai-challenge2021/README.md

 ![](images/Simpsons_cast.png)

-In particular, the aim of the Deakin Simpsons challenge 2020 is to detect simpson characters individually from pictures using a machine learning model.
+The aim of the Deakin Simpsons challenge 2020 is to detect simpson characters individually from pictures using a machine learning model.
 Specifically, your goal is to detect the following characters:

 1. [Abraham grampa simpson](https://en.wikipedia.org/wiki/Grampa_Simpson)
 2. [Apu nahasapeemapetilon](https://en.wikipedia.org/wiki/Apu_Nahasapeemapetilon)